OdinsEyeRBLX/RobloxSafetyUtilities/README.md

 Lua (Roblox Game codes), Python and JavaScript can freely be used as you like.

 ## Group Logging
-Every group in KNOWN_ERP_GROUPS.TXT is manually checked by a team of users.
+Every group in `FLAGGED ERP GROUPS.txt` is manually checked by a team of users.
 We flag them on the basis of:
 - Amount of inappropriate accounts in the group
 - Uploading/owning inappropriate game assets
 - Uploading bypassed clothing